 Transpose paste copied cells as links, number formats, or exact formulas.

-Paste copied cells preserving original formulas, except to maintain formulaic relativity within the pasted region.
-This can sometimes be a more intuitive alternative to Paste Exact.
+Paste copied cells preserving original formulas, except where relative cell references within the copied range refer to cells within the copied range, in which case the original formulaic relativity of the copied range is preserved within the pasted cells.
+This is sometimes a more intuitive alternative to Paste Exact.

 Paste links to copied cells.
 This is similar to Excel's native Paste Link, except that Macabacus (a) provides a convenient keyboard shortcut, (b) does not paste links to empty cells, (c) more reliably applies number formats from the copied range, and (d) applies AutoColor font colors to the pasted range if AutoColor on Entry is enabled.